In This Together

 Feeling anxious, uncertain, or experiencing challenges during this time?
 SHCC Psychiatric Nurse Practitioner Tom Breyer writes to students on strategies and tips for mental and physical well-being this spring.

-For more information on COVID-19 and Housing, such as FAQ, moving out or staying on campus procedure, visit Housing Updates – Housing and Dining for details.
+For more information on COVID-19 and Housing, such as FAQ, moving in dates or others, visit Housing Updates – Housing and Dining for details.

 University Housing office hours are Monday through Friday, 9AM-Noon; 1PM-5PM.